<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Military spouses around the globe have discussed the difficulty of continuing their careers while following their active duty spouses.
 If you are a teacher, a nurse, a doctor, a lawyer, or any other profession that requires a state certified license, you have undoubtedly come across the difficulty of restarting your career.
 You may have to take classes, pass exams, pay fees, and/or take undue time to get re-certified.
 And with everything else we have going on when we move to a new duty station — unpacking, finding new doctors, moving schools, and finding your way around town — the last thing we want to do every.three.years. is to get a piece of paper that says we can continue doing the job we were doing in our previous duty station!

-There are some military spouses and politicians that recognize that license reciprocity for military spouses is an issue that needs to be addressed in order to better support military families.
+There are some military spouses and politicians who recognize that license reciprocity for military spouses is an issue that needs to be addressed in order to better support military families.
 Dr. Jill Biden was a huge proponent of license reciprocity for military spouses through her campaign “Joining Forces” with Michelle Obama during the Obama Administration.
 But since President Trump’s inauguration, the “Joining Forces” initiative has all but disappeared.

 Luckily, there are other organizations that have started the fight for military spouse professionals to get license reciprocity across the United States.
 The Defense State Liaison Office (DSLO) works closely with state representatives to bring about important state-regulated issues for military families.
 Established in 2004, the DSLO is made up of 11 professionals who take the most important issues — like license reciprocity for professional military spouses — and work to create laws and bills, and pass legislation.